The Bitmill Inc.

 Due to the many inherent weaknesses of using passwords alone, many systems which store sensitive information use 2-factor authentication schemes.
 But passwords are unlikely to become extinct anytime soon.
 It is important understand some of the risks and remain vigilant!

 Knowledge is power.
 The Bitmill Inc. encourages links to our site.
-While your links to our site are much appreciated, please note that reciprocal links will be considered subject to relevance and quality.
 To link to this page, please cut and paste the following HTML code into your web page source file.

 Thank you for your interest and support.

-Valid XHTML 1.0!
-Valid CSS!
+Valid XHTML 1.0!Valid CSS!